quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/getting-started.md

 ## Sample Projects

-The Quantum Forge package includes several sample projects that demonstrate different aspects of quantum mechanics:
+The <span class="brand-font">Quantum Forge</span> package includes several sample projects that demonstrate different aspects of quantum mechanics:

 - **Actions**: Demonstrates various quantum operations
 - **Platformer**: Shows how quantum mechanics can be applied to a simple platformer game